trofi/trofi.github.io.gen/posts/307-upgrading-an-ssd.md

 root: "http://trofi.github.io"
 ---

 In search of bugs I build a lot of software locally.
-About ~20000 packages per day.
+About `~20000` packages per day.
 I usually keep all builds around to speed up regression debugging.
 That way (and with help of filesystem compression, `duperemove` and identical file hardlinking) I manage to fill up my `512G` SSD with build results within 2-3 weeks.

-Once the disk is full I have to trigger garbage collection that frees all that space and start over.
+Once the disk gets full I have to trigger garbage collection that frees all that space and start over.
 I decided to switch to a larger `2T` SSD to expand the time budget to 1-2 months.

-This is my boot disk on `btrfs` and I would like to preserve most of it's properties without too much of mountpoint juggling or machine downtime.
-AFAIU `rsync` does not handle advanced filesystem features like subvolume layouts and already deduplicated data.
+This is my boot disk on `btrfs` and I would like to preserve most of its properties without too much of mount point juggling or machine downtime.
+AFAIU `rsync` does not handle advanced filesystem features like `subvolume` layouts and already deduplicated data.

 I ended up plugging in a new device and did two commands to transfer all the data live from one device to another: